wookey-project/ewok-kernel/doc/perms.rst

 """""""""""""""""

-*Memory management* controls the capability to voluntary map or unmap a device in the task's address space
+*Memory management* controls the capability to voluntary map or unmap a device in the task's address space.

+This does not permit to declare a new device, but only to temporary (un)map it from the task's address space, if the driver supports this feature.

 .. image:: img/mc_app_perms_memory.png
    :alt: Task permissions configuration